NREL/BuildingMOTIF/libraries/README.md

   Each dependency has three required keys:
   - `template`: the name of the template the outer template is dependent on
   - `args`: the association of dependency parameters to this template's parameters
-  - `library`: the name of the library from which the template is drawn
+  - `library`: the name of the library from which the template is drawn (defaults to current library)
 - `body`: a Turtle-encoded graph which defines the content of the template.
 The `urn:__param__#` namespace is used to name the parameters

 The following is an example of a template: